 3. Add the remaining tablespoon of oil to the skillet and cook the garlic and onions, stirring and scraping the bottom of the pan.
 Sprinkle the onions with a little salt and sauté until they have softened and begun to turn brown, about 8 to 10 minutes.

-4. Add the white wine to deglaze the pan.
-Let it bubble until it looks syrupy.
+4. Add the water to deglaze the pan.
 Add the diced tomato and cook, stirring until the mixture begins to thicken and turn orangey-red in color, about 7 minutes.

 5. Heat the Dutch oven over medium-high heat.
 Add the tomato sauce mixture from the skillet to the chicken and potatoes.
 Add 1 cup of water to the skillet, swish it around to pick up any remaining tomato and onion, and pour into the Dutch oven.
 Bring to a low boil.
 Cover and simmer over a low heat for about 45 minutes.
 Taste for salt.
 Let sit for 10 minutes and serve.